Gardening shouldn’t be about slavishly following a rule book, but there are some common mistakes that could cost you both time and money.

 Not cleaning your tools

 Cleaning and sharpening garden tools helps them work better and last longer.
-Simple task such as wiping mud off your spade after using it helps keep the blade sharp and prevents rust developing, while cleaning and oiling secateurs ensures sharp, clean cuts that enable plant wounds to heal quickly and therefore reduce the likelihood of disease setting in.
+Simple tasks such as wiping mud off your spade after using it helps keep the blade sharp and prevents rust developing, while cleaning and oiling secateurs ensures sharp, clean cuts that enable plant wounds to heal quickly and therefore reduce the likelihood of disease setting in.
 What’s more, disinfecting tools after pruning certain plants can reduce the transference of diseases from one plant to another.